MichaelCurrin/jekyll-blog-demo/docs/template-notes/README.md

 ## Environment choices

-Most sites will probably be okay with Jekyll 3 and GitHub Pages default environment, as used in this demo.
+Most sites will probably be okay with Jekyll 3 and the GitHub Pages default environment, as used in this demo.

-But for more customization such as Jekyll 4 and GitHub Actions, see:
+But, for more customization such as Jekyll 4 and GitHub Actions, see this template:

 - https://github.com/MichaelCurrin/jekyll-gh-actions-quickstart